bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 - [PKEYS_SERVER_MOD.txt](/Raspberry%20Pi%20Pico/PKEYS_SERVER_MOD.txt)
 - [conf_file.txt](/Raspberry%20Pi%20Pico/conf_file.txt)

-**Please, if you are going to use this code change the keys and password!!!**
+**⚠️ Please, if you are going to use this code change the keys and password!!! ⚠️**

 ## Some useful tricks to monitoring the project: